hmarkus/asp-counting-planning/README.md

 ## Basic Usage

 There are two main scripts in the repo: `generate-asp-model.py` and `count-ground-actions.py`.
-The first one simply encoded the task as a Datalog program (with some options) and then grounds it using some off-the-shelf grounder; the second one counts or grounds (depending on the parameters) the *actions* of the ask given a set of relaxed-reachable atoms.
-Usually, to run `count-ground-actions.py`, you need to have the result `generate-asp-model.py` stored.
+The first one simply encodes the task as a Datalog program (with some options) and then grounds it using some off-the-shelf grounder; the second one counts or grounds (depending on the parameters) the *actions* of the task given a set of relaxed-reachable atoms.
+Usually, to run `count-ground-actions.py`, you need to have the output model from `generate-asp-model.py` stored.

 To run the program `generate-asp-model`, execute